mhaack/mh-site/content/posts/2023-05-06-fast-website-happy-users.md

 [Core Web Vitals](https://web.dev/vitals/) are a set of metrics also introduced by Google to measure and quantify the user experience of web pages based on real-world performance data.
 The data is collected by users of Google Chrome browser.
 There are three key metrics that make up the Core Web Vitals:

-1. Largest Contentful Paint (LCP): This measures the time it takes for the largest content element of a web page to become visible in the viewport.
+1. Largest Contentful Paint (LCP): This metric measures the time it takes for the largest content element of a web page to become visible in the viewport.
 A good LCP score means that users can see the main content of the page quickly.
 2. First Input Delay (FID): This measures the time it takes for a user to interact with a web page, such as clicking a link or button.
 A good FID score means that users can interact with the page without delay.
-3. Cumulative Layout Shift (CLS): This measures the amount of unexpected layout shifts that occur during the loading process.
-A good CLS score means that the page layout remains stable while the page loads.
+3. Cumulative Layout Shift (CLS): Means the amount of unexpected layout shifts that occur during the loading process.
+A low CLS score means that the page layout remains stable while the page loads.
+Layout shifts are considered as distracting for the users.

 Google considers these Core Web Vitals to be critical indicators of a web page's user experience and uses them as a ranking factor in search results.